Nathalya-Amorim/dynamicTeamPage/writtenPlan_DynamicPage.md

 Steps:

-- Create design and layout of the page
+- Create design and layout of the page - ok
-- Creating HTML page
+- Creating HTML page - ok
-- Creating CSS
+- Creating CSS - ok
 - Createing a function show/hide in JavaScript
 - Testing the functionality